Alvaro-Caride/Alvaro-Caride/README.md

 ## Hola!

-My name is Álvaro Caride, I'm a **physicist** and a **Quantum HPC Platform Engineer**.
-I really enjoy getting those two to interact in the seek of better usabillity of the Quantum Techs.
+My name is Álvaro Caride.
+I'm a physicist and a Quantum HPC Platform Engineer, passionate about integrating these two fields to improve the usability of quantum technologies.

-I also have a background of neurosciense, specialty in **cognitive neuroscience**, so I'm into the understunding of the hard problems and trying to help people to look for a solution.
+I also have a background in neuroscience, specializing in cognitive neuroscience, which drives my interest in understanding hard problems and helping others seek solutions.

-I'm looking to enhance my own knowledge by colaborating with others so feel free to contact!
+I'm always looking to enhance my knowledge by collaborating with others, so feel free to reach out!

 ### I speak: